Our Lady of the Rockies

-Our Lady of the Rockies is a 90-foot (27 m) statue built in the likeness of Mary, the mother of Jesus, that sits atop the Continental Divide overlooking Butte, Montana.
+Our Lady of the Rockies is a 90-foot (27 m) statue built in the likeness of Mary, the mother of Jesus, that stands atop the Continental Divide overlooking Butte, Montana, United States.

 It is the fourth-tallest statue in the United States after Birth of the New World, the Statue of Liberty, and the Pegasus and Dragon.
-The base is 8,510 feet above sea level and 3,500 feet above the town.
+The base is 8,510 feet above sea level and approximately 3,000 feet above the town.
 The statue sits on private land and is lit and visible at night.

 The statue was originally conceived by Butte resident Bob O'Bill in 1979 as a tribute to the Virgin Mary following the recovery of his wife from cancer.
 Later, the statue was additionally dedicated to "all women, especially mothers."

 Construction

 The statue was first imagined by Bob O'Bill in 1979 during a time when his wife was seriously ill with cancer.
 O'Bill decided he would build a statue of Our Lady of Guadalupe if his wife would survive.
 His wife did recover.
 He began the project and eventually built a 90-foot mountaintop statue.

 The statue was largely constructed using donations of money, materials, and labor from the local community.
 The design was engineered by Laurien Eugene Riehl, a retired engineer for the Anaconda Copper Mining Company who donated his skills to the project.

 Work on the project began December 29, 1979.
 The base of the statue was poured in September 1985 with 400 tons of concrete.
 On December 17, 1985, a CH-54 Tarhe from the Army National Guard's 137th Aviation Company airlifted the statue in four sections to its present location at Saddle Rock atop Butte's East Ridge.
 The land for the site was donated by Guy Ossello.
+The head was placed on December 20, 1985.